-The current My Why Tour roster features 26 players, including 23 from the silver medal-winning team that competed at the 2021 IIHF Women's World Championship in Calgary in August.
+The current My Why Tour roster features 23 players, including 21 from the silver medal-winning team that competed at the 2021 IIHF Women's World Championship in Calgary in August.
 Fifteen players have Olympic experience, including 13 of who were on Team USA back in 2018 when the U.S. won gold at the 2018 PeyongChang Winter Olympic Games.
-The roster was recently reduced from 28 to 26 in the middle of November.
+The roster was recently reduced from 28 to 26 in the middle of November and from 26 to 23 in the middle of December.